14 Different Types of Owls in California

 Long-eared Owls are mostly solitary creatures and can be seen flying alone during the night.

 If you’re lucky enough to spot one, you’ll see it flying in circles as it hunts for food.
-Although they can be difficult to find, they are a fascinating sight when they are spotted.
+Although they can be difficult to find, they are a fascinating sight when spotted.

 9. Barred Owl